Blog writing sounds so easy, doesn’t it?

 Write some words, put them on your website, dream about what you’ll do with all the money you get from all your new customers.
 But under that tempting exterior hides a Pandora’s Box full of chaos and confusion.
 OK, it’s not usually quite that bad, but the fact remains that there’s a lot more to writing a blog post than just writing a blog post.
 There’s a whole host of things that you’ll need to think about.

 What keywords are you targeting?
 What’s your call to action?
 Have you considered meta tags and descriptions?
 And don’t even get us started on links.

 What is a link?

-A link is something within your content that sends the reader to another webpage, or opens up another webpage, like this link to the WordHound homepage.
+Forgive us for starting at the basics, but a link is something within your content that sends the reader to another webpage, or opens up another webpage, like this link to the WordHound homepage.
 But you don’t want your audience clicking away from your blog post and gallivanting around the internet… do you?
 Or is that exactly what you need?

 An internal link directs your reader to another page on your own website.
 This could be

-An external link directs your reader to a different website.
-We’ll demonstrate this with a link to Buzzfeed’s gallery of the 100 most important cat pictures of all time.
+link to BoredPanda’s list of 99 purrectly timed cat-pictures.
 Why?
 Well… why not?
 But you must promise to come back here after the first 5 cats.

+Yes.
+But carefully.
 As we’ve just seen, internal links are great for keeping your audience exactly where you want them: on your own website.
 They minimise bounce rate while also making website navigation easier to help you create a great user experience.
 But think about where you’re linking to.
 If your landing pages are a bit sad-looking in the content department, you’re going to need to spruce them up a bit first!

 External links do take readers away from your content (we wonder how many of you we’ve already lost to the cat pictures…) but they also help you to position yourself as an authoritative source and boost your association to high quality sites.
 Talking about stats or

-There’s a fine line between the gooey, chocolatey goodness of a smattering of links, and the ‘oh dear, I have consumed four entire cakes’ of excessive links.
-But why worry about links in your blog posts when we can worry about them for you?
+There’s a fine line between the gooey, chocolatey goodness of a smattering of links, and the ‘oh dear, I have consumed four entire cakes’ of links.
+But why worry about all that when we can worry about it for you?
 Leave it to us.
 We’ll find the perfect balance, helping you, and your readers, to really get the most from your blog post links.